ESMValGroup/ESMValTool/doc/sphinx/source/community/backward_compatibility.rst

--  **Release notes:** The *release* notes are already documented at :ref:`changelog` and :ref:`esmvalcore:changelog` for ESMValTool and ESMValCore respectively, and “*Backwards-incompatible changes*” is the first section after “Highlights”.
+-  **Release notes:** The *release* notes are already documented at :ref:`changelog` and :ref:`esmvalcore:changelog` for ESMValTool and ESMValCore respectively, and “*backward-incompatible changes*” is the first section after “Highlights”.

-   -  **Backwards-incompatible changes:** This section must include clear instructions detailing how a *recipe developer* should adapt their code for each item in this section, whether the adapted code would introduce a *science change*, and the list of affected or fixed *integrated recipes* that had to be updated due to the *backwards-incompatible changes*, if applicable (to provide further examples to *recipe developers* working on *user recipes* of how to adapt code).
+   -  **backward-incompatible changes:** This section must include clear instructions detailing how a *recipe developer* should adapt their code for each item in this section, whether the adapted code would introduce a *science change*, and the list of affected or fixed *integrated recipes* that had to be updated due to the *backward-incompatible changes*, if applicable (to provide further examples to *recipe developers* working on *user recipes* of how to adapt code).
-   -  **Developer guidance:** *Developers* *of backwards-incompatible changes* must:
+   -  **Developer guidance:** *Developers* *of backward-incompatible changes* must:

-      -  write and include the information required for the “*Backwards-incompatible changes*” section in the PR that introduces the *backwards-incompatible change* [action: guidance related to this needs to be provided in the developer documentation]
+      -  write and include the information required for the “*backward-incompatible changes*” section in the PR that introduces the *backward-incompatible change* [action: guidance related to this needs to be provided in the developer documentation]
-      -  share details of the *backwards-incompatible change* at the next monthly ESMValTool community meeting
+      -  share details of the *backward-incompatible change* at the next monthly ESMValTool community meeting

-   -  **Communication:** The *release* notes must be shared with the community (for example, via the mailing lists and the `Community <https://github.com/ESMValGroup/Community>`__ repository) at the point the first *release* candidate is made, highlighting the “*Backwards-incompatible changes*” section.
+   -  **Communication:** The *release* notes must be shared with the community (for example, via the mailing lists and the `Community <https://github.com/ESMValGroup/Community>`__ repository) at the point the first *release* candidate is made, highlighting the “*backward-incompatible changes*” section.
 The User Engagement Team should organise the communication of new *releases* together with the *release* manager.